jdkandersson/algorithms-data-structures/library/hash_map/description.md

 ### Iterate over elements

 This operation iterates over each bucket and value in the bucket.
 It has O(n) time complexity.
+No guarantees are made for the order of elements.

 ### Clear

 This operation resets the size of the hash map and clears out each bucket.
 It has O(n) time complexity.
+It might be faster to let the hash map be garbage collected and to construct a new map.

 ### Clone